geom3trik/tuix-book/src/quick_start/custom_widget.md

 ```

-Now that we have a counter wiget, which contains our buttons and label, howdo we use it?
+Now that we have a counter wiget, which contains our buttons and label, how do we use it?
 Well, the same as any other widget!
 Where we had the row, buttons, and label, insert the following line:

 ```rs
 Counter::default().build(state, window, |builder| builder);
 ```

-As with the row widget, the counter by default will fill the available space and running the code appears to produce the same as what we had before:
+As with the row widget, the counter by default will fill the available space, and running the code appears to produce the same result as we had before:

 <p align="center"><img src="../images/quick_guide/styling_widgets.png" alt="tuix app"></p>

 That seemed like a lot of work for no noticable change.
 However, it's in the next section that things get interesting for our counter widget.

-Also, the complete code so far:
+Also, here is the complete code so far:

 ```rust
 extern crate tuix;